News & Events

 The recorded sessions playlist is available at: https://www.youtube.com/playlist?list=PLIo5xJ8J58Pvrt_El5Wk5CcNRw7kH_sLR.

-• Session 1: Records Management Overview, Presented by Wyoming State Archives Supervisor of the Records Managment Unit Carmen Clayton and Records Analyst Stephanie Gertken.
+• Session 1: Records Management Overview, Presented by Wyoming State Archives Supervisor of the Records Management Unit Carmen Clayton and Records Analyst Stephanie Gertken.
 This introductory session will discuss the principles, benefits, and importance of records management.

 • Session 2: Records Management for Tribal Governments, Presented by Alejandra Robinson, WY SHRAB member and Public Relations Director and Archives Manager for the Eastern Shoshone Tribe.
 This short session will discuss special considerations for working with and managing tribal government records.